 Other treatments for short bowel syndrome include:

 - Special diet

 - H2 blockers or proton pump inhibitors (PPIs).
 These are medicines to decrease stomach secretions.

 - Medicines to treat diarrhea

 - Extra nutritional supplements such as fiber or fat

 - Electrolyte solutions.
-Your child may take these by mouth (orally) or through an IV (intravenous line).
+Your child may take these by mouth or through an IV

-- Medicines to prevent liver damage.
-These are given to children on parenteral nutrition.
+- Medicines to prevent liver damage, which are given to children on parenteral nutrition

 - Medicines to help the small intestine adapt